Teach and Discover the Secrets Inside a Seed

 I know what it feels like to have a job you don’t like or kids who really need an outlet that you don’t have.
 I know it’s hard to be positive when reality seems to be negative.
 You may want to steal a few minutes in your special chair and read this article to help you work through that “yuck” and to be able to accept change a bit easier.
 How to Be OK With a New Season of Life CLICK HERE

-Do you have any dried beans of any kind in your pantry?
-Do you have popcorn?
-If not, these items are available in your grocery store and they are inexpensive.
-Look for bags of dried beans first.
-If you don’t see yourself actually cooking the dry beans, to save some money, get a bag called, “7 Bean Soup” so you can have several different kinds of beans in one bag.
-Then find bagged popcorn (not the kind sold in microwave bags but if that is what you have, you can still use it for this experiment).
+If you aren’t a fan of cooked beans, you can save money on the supplies by buying one bag of beans called, “14 Bean Soup”.
+There’s a nice variety of beans in that one bag of beans.
+Be sure the bag has large lima beans in it.
+Those are the size that kids have the most fun with.
+Then find plain popcorn (not the kind sold in microwave bags but if that is what you have, you can still use it for this experiment).
 To make an important point to this experiment, you MUST have some popcorn kernels for comparisons.
-Alternatively, if you find whole corn kernels of any kind that will work well.
+Alternatively, if you find whole corn kernels of any kind, that will work well.

 Easy Science Experiment Steps